iyeme-dev/memory-card-game/README.md

 ![Lighthouse Test](assets/images/lighthouse-test.png)

-# Testing Errors and Improvements
+# Testing Errors, Warnings and Improvements

+## Responsiveness
-Overlapping of elements on mobile screens was improved by shrinking the grid container and reducing the size of some elements to fit smaller screens.
+Overlapping of elements on mobile screens on all browsers was improved by shrinking the grid container and reducing the size of some elements to fit smaller screens.

+## JSLint
+1. Unexpected trailing space
+Reason: Extra whitespace at the end of the line.
+Resolution: Remove trailing spaces for cleaner code style.

+2. Expected ';' and instead saw ','
+Reason: JSLint prefers explicit semicolons between declarations instead of trailing commas in multi-line variable declarations.
+Resolution: Add semicolons for compliance.

+## Functionality
+Error: While two cards are being checked (checkForMatch), another click event triggered the opening of a 3rd card.
+Resolution: The flipCard function, together with the lockBoard flag was implemented, which prevents new flips while the board is locked.

 # Technologies Used
 ### HTML5